Scottish Literature: Theory and Criticism SCOTLIT4023

 Requirements of Entry

-Available to all students fulfilling requirements for Honours entry into Scottish Literature, and by arrangement to visiting students.
+Available to all students fulfilling requirements for Honours entry into Scottish Literature, and by arrangement to visiting students or students of other Honours programmes who qualify under the University's 25% regulation.

 Main Assessment In: April/May